Welcome to week 1 of the 2016 Winter Shape Up, which begins on Monday, January 25, 2016!

-If you have any problems with it or see any errors, please let me know!
+If you have any problems downloading the meal plan or see any errors, please let me know!
 It also includes grocery lists (including vegan and gluten free variations).
-A big thank you to my dietetic intern Jackie for her help in putting these together for you guys!

 For snacks, choose a variety each day based on hunger levels.
 Some days you might need a snack or even two or three, while other days you might not need one at all.
 Focus on how you feel.
 Hunger levels change daily based on activity and a host of other factors, so don’t expect to feel the same every day.
 For snacks, just like meals, focus on a good mix of carbs, protein, and healthy fat to keep you satisfied.

 To download a simple snack ideas PDF, click here.
-Here are some make-ahead recipes to try out:
+Here are some make-ahead recipes to try out this week too: